feature-driven-architecture/spec/README.md

 ## Feature

-> A Feature is a self-contained user-facing reusable complex building block.
+> A Feature is an isolated user-facing reusable complex building block(s) that solves a particular problem for a user.

 Feature scope generally depends on the product and organizational needs, but a specific Feature should have a clearly defined scope by its maintainers.